Connect your data to your decision making with IOT

 #FocusOnBestPractices

 Data visualization is about more than making numbers look nice.
 The goal is to generate insights quickly, easily, and without the need for a personal data scientist looking over your shoulder.
-It’s also about sharing your data, enabling a broad cross section of teams in your organization the benefit of your analytics initiatives without having to deep dive into the underlying numbers.
+It’s also about sharing your data, enabling a broad cross-section of teams in your organization to benefit from your analytics initiatives without having to deep dive into the underlying numbers.
 Here are a few key advantages to visualizing data:

 1) Absorption: Your data set might contain millions or even billions (perhaps trillions) of individual points, making sense of it can be a daunting prospect, and visualization helps pictorialize everything into a single, meaningful view.